 Remember that a client is not a bot; they need to comprehend if the topic you’ll talk about really covers their needs.
-Of course, this should be clearly established in the introduction of the case study.
+Of course, this should be established in the introduction of the case study.

-Step 2 – Select your Case Study Medium
+Step 2 – Select Your Case Study Medium

 How will you tell your story?
 Which type of content will you use to support your study?

 You can use different media in your case study, but it’s essential to consider the concepts you want to touch before selecting one.
-Keep in mind that the flow, structure, and content in the study work as they should.
+Keep in mind that the flow, structure, and content of the study work as they should.

 These are some of the most common mediums you can use: